open-contracting/standard/standard/standard.md

     </div></div>
     <div class="col-md-2"><div class="panel panel-primary">
         <div class="panel-heading"><h4 class="panel-title">Performance</h4></div>
-        <div class="panel-body">The period of contract performance and management.
-Payments are made against deliverables.</div>
+        <div class="panel-body">Payments are made against deliverables.</div>
     </div></div>
     <div class="col-md-2"><div class="panel panel-primary">
         <div class="panel-heading"><h4 class="panel-title">Termination</h4></div>
-        <div class="panel-body">The closing of the contract once the obligations have been fulfilled.</div>
+        <div class="panel-body">Closing of the contract once obligations have been fulfilled.</div>
     </div></div>
 </div>

 ### Scope of the standard
 In this first draft, we propose a focus on the three phases:

 * Tender
 * Award
 * Termination[^2]

+[^2]: It is worth noting that, from our supply side assessment, there is currently only limited existing data available on the termination and evaluation of contracts.

 We have excluded the planning and performance elements of the contracting process from this draft standard for a number of reasons.
-We want to implement a readily adoptable standard and so, for a first version, we want to focus our efforts where we can add the most value.
 The tender, and award phase of contracting have consistent data (often drawn from the same systems inside a publisher) and share much terminology.
 By contrast, planning, budgeting and spending data is often held in different systems, and may not be stored in